11+ German Insults (B1)

 In this blog post, we're going to take a look at insults in German.

-There are funny German insults, which are hilarious to learn about.
-Then, there are also mild insults you might want to use with a good friend.
-Last but not least, there are also strong German insults for people who are very, very angry.
-Those you'll find at the very end.
+There are funny German insults that are hilarious to learn about — many of them compound words in the great German tradition of "smash two unrelated nouns together and call it a personality trait" (Backpfeifengesicht, the famously punchable face, being the classic).
+Then there are mild insults you might use with a good friend.
+Last but not least, there are strong German insults for people who are very, very angry.
+You'll find those at the very end.

 Funny German Insults